ARoska/data-structures-and-algorithms/code-challenges/C#/LinkedListApp/README.md

 * Define a method called print which takes in no arguments and returns a collection all of the current Node values in the Linked List.
 ## Approach & Efficiency

+I have no idea what to put here...

 ## API

+I don't know what goes here either...
+Is this a description of what methods in my challenge are declared publec?
+Or is this "public" as in what can be used by other people?